Skip to content

 Alkali and Alkaline Earth Metals

 What are Alkali metals?
 Elements of group IA are called alkali metals.
-The word alkali is derived from the Arabic word alquli, meaning ashes of plants, because the plant ashes … Read more
+The word alkali is derived from the Arabic word alquli, meaning ashes of plants, because the plant ashes are particularly rich in sodium and potassium carbonates.
+In the … Read more

 Sulfur (S) Element- History, Properties, Uses, Reactions, Safety